acquia/blt/readme/configuration-management.md

 ### Setting up Config Split

-This section will guide you through initially setting up a Config Split workflow on your BLT based project.
+BLT uses Config Split for configuration management by default, so if you haven't modified BLT defaults, you should be good to go!

-1. Ensure that you are using Drush version 8.1.10 or higher and Config Split version 8.1.0-beta4 or higher (these are included by default in BLT 8.7.*)
-2. Ensure that `cm.strategy` is set to `config-split` in `blt/project.yml`.
+If for some reason BLT is not working with Config Split, ensure that you are using Drush version 8.1.10 or higher, Config Split version 8.1.0-beta4 or higher, and that `cm.strategy` is set to `config-split` in `blt/project.yml`.

 ### Using Config Split to capture and deploy configuration